mlandis/phyddle/README.md

 ### Formatting

+(in progress)

 Raw simulated data must first boverted into a tensor format to interface with the neural network we'll later train and use for future predictions.
 For most computational purposes, it is safe to think of a tensor as an n-dimensional array.
 It is essential that all individual datasets share a standard shape (e.g. numbers of rows and columns) to ensure the training dataset that contains predictable data patterns. phyddle formatting encodes two input tensors and one output tensor.

-One input tensor is the phylogenetic-data tensor.
+One input tensor is the phylogenetic-state tensor.
+Loosely speaking, these tensors contain information about terminal taxa across columns and information about relevant branch lengths and states per taxon across rows.
 The phylogenetic-state tensors used by phyddle are based on the compact bijective ladderized vector (CBLV) format of Voznica et al. (2022).
-CBLV encodes a phylogenetic tree with N taxa in to a vector of length 2N that contains branch length and topological information for a tree with taxa serially sampled over time (e.g. epidemiological data).
+CBLV encodes a phylogenetic tree with $n \leq N$ taxa in to a matrix of with 2 rows that contains branch length sorted across $N$ columns that contain topological information for a tree with taxa serially sampled over time (e.g. epidemiological data).
+The matrix is then flattened into vector format.
+Ammon et al. (2022) introduced the CBLV+S format, which allows for multiple characters to be associated with each taxon in a CBLV, constructing a matrix with $2+M$ rows and $N$ columns for a dataset of $n \leq N$ taxa with $M$ characters.
 Another important tensor type developed by Lambert et al. (2022) is the compact diversified vector (CDV).
-CDV is also of length 2N but with one row corresponding to node ages and the other recording state values for a single binary character.
+CDV is a matrix with 2 rows and $N$ columns, with the first row corresponding to node ages and the other recording state values for a single binary character.
+CBLV and CDV differ primarily in terms what criteria they use to they order (ladderize) the topology.
+CBLV ladderizes by minimum terminal-node age per clade and CDV ladderized by maximum subclade branch length.
+Both formats pack the phylogenetic information from a tree with $n$ taxa into a "wider" tree-width class that allows up to $N$ taxa.
+The tensor is packed from left-to-right based on an in-order tree traversal, then use zeroes to buffer the all remaining cells until the $N$th column.
+In phyddle, we use expanded CBLV+S and CDV+S formats that additionally encode terminal branch length formation for the terminal node and the parent node, resulting in $4+M$ rows for our CBLV+S and $3+M$ rows for our CDV+S format.

 (to be written)